yz10103/midterm-project/README 2.md

 ### **Insights from the Deep Dive into Consumer Goods**

+In the deeper stage of analysis, we focus exclusively on the **Consumer Goods industry**, which encompasses both *Consumer Defensive* and *Consumer Cyclical* firms.
+The objective of this stage is to understand how ESG performance varies within the sector and what these variations reveal about its overall sustainability profile.

+The results present a clear and cohesive pattern: the **Consumer Goods industry as a whole** maintains strong and relatively stable ESG performance, though moderate internal variation exists between sub-sectors.
+Firms in **Consumer Defensive categories**—such as food producers, beverages, and household essentials—demonstrate **higher median Total ESG scores** and **narrower dispersion**, suggesting that sustainability practices and governance standards are more institutionalized and standardized within these companies.
+These firms generally operate in essential product markets, where long-term consumer trust and reputation are critical, naturally aligning with consistent ESG integration.

+Conversely, **Consumer Cyclical firms**—including apparel, retail, and discretionary goods—show **slightly lower median ESG scores** and wider distribution ranges.
+This broader spread reflects differences in business models, market exposure, and the degree to which ESG investments are prioritized relative to short-term financial goals.
+Nonetheless, most firms in this group cluster around moderate ESG levels, indicating that sustainability has become a mainstream concern across the entire sector.

+Overall, the deep dive demonstrates that **Consumer Goods companies collectively outperform most other sectors in ESG consistency and maturity**, with intra-sector differences largely driven by product type and market positioning rather than ESG neglect.
+These findings underscore the sector’s cohesive and institutionalized commitment to sustainability, supported by public accountability, regulatory oversight, and consumer expectations.

+---

+### **Insights from the Deep Dive into Consumer Goods**

 In our focused analysis, we subdivide Consumer Goods into two primary categories:
 **Consumer Defensive** and **Consumer Cyclical**.
 The boxplot comparing these groups (see figure “Distribution of Total ESG by Sector”) illustrates clear differences in median scores and dispersion.